Promoting sustainable forestry in a growing bioeconomy for Europe (PROFOR)

 Overall long-term goals for the network

-- To advance the sustainable use of forests in Europe by synthesizing science-based knowledge to tackle the conflicting goals of sustainable forest management, including enhancement of forest resilience and practical implementation of climate-smart forestry, and use of forest resources in a growing bioeconomy with focus on all aspects of sustainability.
+- To advance the sustainable use of forests in Europe by synthesizing science-based knowledge to tackle the conflicting goals of sustainable forest management, including enhancement of forest resilience and practical implementation of climate‐smart forestry, and use of forest resources in a growing bioeconomy with a focus on all aspects of sustainability.

 - To advocate for increased European funding for research and innovation regarding sustainable forestry, and to promote participation from network partners in EU funded projects.

-Goals for 2023
+Goals for 2024

 - To continue the work of the established Nordic‐Baltic network for cooperation to support the Green Deal policy processes with scientific knowledge, to influence European forest research funding, and to maintain connections with policy makers and other stakeholders in Brussels.